-20 Raworth, op. cit., p.
+Raworth, op. cit., p.
 21.

-21 Appelbaum, Binyamin.
+Appelbaum, Binyamin.
 The Economists' Hour: False Prophets, Free Markets, and the Fracture of Society.
 New York: Little, Brown and Company, 2019.

-22 Blanco, Luis Ortiz, and Alfonso Lamadrid de Pablo.
+Blanco, Luis Ortiz, and Alfonso Lamadrid de Pablo.
 "Expert Economic Evidence and Effects-Based Assessments in Competition Law Cases."
 The Role of the Court of Justice of the European Union in Competition Law Cases.
 Eds.
 Massimo Merola and Jacques Derennes.
 Bruxelles: Bruylant, 2012, pp. 305-312, p.
 308.

-23 Blanco and Lamadrid de Pablo, op. cit.
+Blanco and Lamadrid de Pablo, op. cit.

-24 Bishop, Simon.
+Bishop, Simon.
 "Expert Economic Evidence in European Competition Law Cases: Some Personal Views."
 The Role of the Court of Justice of the European Union in Competition Law Cases.
 Eds.
 Massimo Merola and Jacques Derennes.
 Bruxelles: Bruylant, 2012, pp. 294-304, p.
 298.

-expert's opinion doesn't render the evidence of little or no value, at least not in principle".25 What is more, Bishop writes that "those familiar with economic theory will know that a large number of results can be reversed by making an alternative assumption.
-This is particularly true of modern economic analysis which employs game theoretic methodology".26
+expert's opinion doesn't render the evidence of little or no value, at least not in principle".
+What is more, Bishop writes that "those familiar with economic theory will know that a large number of results can be reversed by making an alternative assumption.
+This is particularly true of modern economic analysis which employs game theoretic methodology".

 Bishop concludes that economic evidence should be treated in the same way as other expert evidence and be subjected to cross-examination at the earliest stages of competition law proceedings.
-In practice, though, there is an extremely limited scrutiny of economic evidence within the EU Commission and, in addition, this scrutiny remains internal.27 this is a fallacious belief: not only is the economic mainstream divided in terms of economic theory (...).
-Economic knowledge also cannot simply be transferred into the legal discourse without losing most of its validity.
-The arguments of economists may sometimes boil down to simple rules, but they are based on a complex set of assumptions and preconditions (...).
-Legal scholars and practitioners, however, cannot possibly operate these complex economic apparatuses.
-Instead, they employ radically simplified versions of economic positions, which are no longer valid in a scientific sense.31
+In practice, though, there is an extremely limited scrutiny of economic evidence within the EU Commission and, in addition, this scrutiny remains internal.

-Kaupa goes a step forward in proposing that the EU Courts might be suffering from a neoliberal bias.28 This bias was made obvious in the Viking and Laval cases.29 He noted that the EU courts may have fallen victim to a "conventional wisdom trap" in which "the arguments of the economic mainstream are assumed also to represent a neutral position".30
+Kaupa goes a step forward in proposing that the EU Courts might be suffering from a neoliberal bias.
+This bias was made obvious in the Viking and Laval cases.
+He noted that the EU courts may have fallen victim to a "conventional wisdom trap" in which "the arguments of the economic mainstream are assumed also to represent a neutral position".